 - Google’s increasing dominance of local search

-Future Viability Assessment: Where is YP Headed?
+Future viability assessment: Where is YP headed?

-- Small to mid-sized cities (50,000-500,000 population)
+- Small to mid-sized cities (50,000 to 500,000 population)

 - Suburban areas around major metropolitan centers